 What training and qualifications do I need?

-If you are new to the childcare workforce ideally you will hold a minimum level 2 early years qualification.
+If you are new to the childcare workforce ideally you will gain a minimum level 2 qualification in playwork or early years.
 If you are not qualified to this level it is still possible to gain employment, as a percentage of staff can be unqualified.
-However, once working within an out-of-school club it is expected that you will eventually progress and undertake a level 3 qualification, which can be achieved whilst working in the setting.
+However, once working you may be encouraged to undertake a level 3 qualification, which can be achieved whilst working.

-There are also volunteer and apprenticeship roles available so you can gain practical experience whilst accessing professional qualifications.
+There are also volunteer and apprenticeship roles available so you can gain practical experience alongside a qualification.

 It may be a good idea to contact training providers to get more information, as you will be more successful gaining employment if you show a willingness to achieve qualifications.
 You can search for training providers in the courses section of this website.

 There are also a wide range of opportunities to continue your professional development throughout your career.
-The majority of this training is provided through the local authority and information is sent regularly to employers.
+The majority of this training is provided through the council and information is sent regularly to employers.

 See the Training and Qualifications factsheet for more details.